The Mount Morgan Railway

 Coal-fired steam engines were gradually replaced by diesel-electric locomotives which were stationed, overhauled and maintained at the locomotive depot at Rockhampton.
 Previously, the coal-fired steam engines were repaired and maintained at the Mount Morgan locomotive depot.

 In 1974 the Mount Morgan Railway Station Building and the Railway water tank were classified by the National Trust of Queensland.
-On November 22, 1975, plaques attached to the Railway Station and water tank by the Mount Morgan and District Historical Society were unveiled by the General Manager of the Queensland Railways Central Division, Mr. J.P.
+On 22 November, 1975, plaques attached to the Railway Station and water tank by the Mount Morgan and District Historical Society were unveiled by the General Manager of the Queensland Railways Central Division, Mr. P.J.
 Goldston.

 With activities at the Mount Morgan mine declining to a point where there was no outbound and little inbound traffic, and with the general traffic being limited, the costs associated with the retention of the depot at Mount Morgan were becoming too high to be economical, so in May 1984, the Mount Morgan Railway depot was downgraded to two employees, a stationmaster and a porter.
 Displaced employees were given the opportunity to apply for positions elsewhere and given financial assistance towards the cost of relocation, if required.
 Finally rail services from Rockhampton to Mount Morgan closed down on 1 August, 1987 and the line was removed.